-Note: To read or print the PDF of a publication,
+Note: To read download a PDF of a

-Biennial Report on the Stewardship of State-Owned Property, May 1 2011 : In 2006, the General Assembly passed legislation that calls for DHR to develop two biennial reports, with the option that they might be combined, on the stewardship of state-owned properties.
-The 2011 report, which runs to 57-pages in length and includes several appendices, is now available for review.
-This PDF of the report is 3-plus megabytes.
+Biennial Report on the Stewardship of State-Owned Property, May 1 2015: In 2006, the General Assembly passed legislation that calls for DHR to develop two biennial reports, with the option that they might be combined, on the stewardship of state-owned properties.
+See the 2015 report (PDF).
+For more information about stewardship of state-owned property, visit this webpage.

 Code of Virginia.
 The Virginia General Assembly provides the Code of Virginia online.
 There are a number of sections of the Code that deal with preservation laws.
 Search the Code here.

 DHR Official Survey Manual (PDF).
 Revised in 2011, the Survey Manual is officially known as the Guidelines for Conducting Historic Resources Survey in Virginia.

 DHR Work Plan Summary, October 2016 to September 2017: This annual document dovetails with DHR's Comprehensive Historic Preservation Plan (below).

 First People: The Early

 Indians of Virginia (2nd Edition) (1992, 2006) by

 Keith Egloff and Deborah Woodward.
 Incorporating recent events in